restlet/restlet.github.io/documentation/user-guide/2.4/appendices/eccn.md

 Number](http://en.wikipedia.org/wiki/Export_Control_Classification_Number))
 for your Restlet based application.

-What are aware of several organizations that attempted to obtain such a number for their Restlet-based application but we don't think that there is a single ECCN for Restlet.
+We are aware of several organizations that attempted to obtain such a number for their Restlet-based application but we don't think that there is a single ECCN for Restlet.
 Depending on the actual Restlet extensions that you are using and redistributing, this classification could change.